 When this book found its way into the hands of educators, many schools began reflecting on if they had a growth mindset or a fixed mindset with their students.
 Teachers spent time in professional development opportunities looking deeply at their students and how they, as teachers, approached student learning.
 This shift into a growth mindset for students really made a positive impact on students academically, socially, and emotionally.

 Teachers also used this language when working with their students.
-By teaching students the difference between a fixed and growth mindset, the students themselves were able to identify their own beliefs and practice moving towards a growth mindset.
+By teaching students the difference between a fixed and a growth mindset, the students themselves were able to identify their own beliefs and practice moving toward a growth mindset.